Positive Handling and Physical Intervention Policy

 • Why is this absolutely essential?

-11.3 If staff can answer these questions then it is more likely that physical intervention will be judged reasonable and proportionate.
+If staff can answer these questions, then it is more likely that physical intervention will be judged reasonable and proportionate.

-11.4 Staff should, where possible, avoid any type of intervention that is likely to injure a pupil, unless in the most extreme of circumstance where there was no viable alternative.
-Also staff should avoid using force unless a designated Team Teach trained member of staff or until another member of staff is present to support, observe or call for assistance.
+Wherever possible two members of staff should be present prioritising trained staff to lead physical intervention.
+Staff should, where possible, avoid any type of intervention that is likely to injure a pupil, unless in the most extreme of circumstance where there was no viable alternative.

 • Remove any audience or take other vulnerable pupils to a safer place.